celestiaorg/celestia-app/docs/architecture/adr-022-system-merge.md

 Having duplication requires both a broader knowledge base and more maintenance load for engineers.
 There is a larger surface area for bugs and gains from optimizations are not captured as efficiently as they could.

 Outside of the aforementioned tech debt, there is untapped potential in taking the benefits of LibP2P and porting it across to the Tendermint consensus algorithm.
-LibP2P has a more sophisticated and efficient gossiping protocols than Tendermint's.
+LibP2P has a more sophisticated and efficient gossiping protocol than Tendermint's.
 It also has a more robust peer discovery and peer management system.

 ## Decision